zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 Animals also need to use manually or (ii) here.)
 Ready.

 [APZ 121.5] (#apz121 .5) {#apz121 .5 .ref .apz} "A son is not willing.
-Where is a friend?”
+Where is a friend?"
 No, is the refrain. 'son' means (ii) Four sons.
 Son born in a field, who came from himself Son, SonSon, son of a hand.
 With someone
 Comfortable trip Good going or comfortable place easy sitting easy to sit Example Do you hope for an easy amanthra, if they are assistants.
-“A Son Will not like” is a son will not like, and will not expect.
+"A Son Will not like" is a son will not like, and will not expect.

-[APZ 121.6] (#apz121 .6) {#apz121 .6 .ref .apz} "Where is a friend?” is
+[APZ 121.6] (#apz121 .6) {#apz121 .6 .ref .apz} "Where is a friend?" is
 Whether a salesman or an associate or a colleague or wishes That's why.

 [APZ 121.7] (#apz121 .7) {#apz121 .7 .ref .apz} "Katawena Alone
-Behave” is that the Buddha is lonely on that soil.
+Behave" is that the Buddha is lonely on that soil.
 He is ordained Singled.
 The second is lonely, since there is no one.
 Singled because cravings are impoverished Said.
 Singled because of the monastic street.
 Singled because of a single door.
 Since the monastery was single.
 From that time, the girl is not alone.